panchul/sb_python/django_sandbox/Readme.md

 It runs a development server.
 It shows the url where it hosts it, http://127.0.0.1:8000. `Ctrl-C` to stop it.

-To create a web app, run this in the djsanbox folder:
+To create a Django app, run this in the Django(`djsanbox`) folder, it creates a Python package, you can then import it and use:

     $ python manage.py startapp website